-For more information on IT policies and other ECNet services, see "Information Technology" section on the intranet server (EC Connect) or appropriate sections of other Eureka web servers.
+For more information on IT policies and other ECNet services, see the IT Departments webpage or appropriate sections of other Eureka web servers and Handbooks.
+Users may also contact the CFO for any assistance with IT Policy-related matters.

-[Mar 09] Other Types of Information Technology
+Other Types of Information Technology